-- Store flammable liquids and aerosols away from ignition sources, such as cars, grills, and lawn mowers.
+- Store flammable liquids and aerosols away from ignition sources such as cars, grills, and lawn mowers.

-To safely dispose of an empty bottle of spider spray, rinse the exterior of the container and cap over the sprayer.
+To safely dispose of an empty can of spider spray, rinse the exterior of the container and cap over the sprayer.
 Dispose of the cap as you would regular household waste and dispose or recycle the container based on material.
 All aerosol cans can be recycled once empty.

-Q: How do you properly dispose of insecticides?
+Q. How do you properly dispose of insecticides?

 Unused insecticides should never be poured into sinks, drains, or toilets.
-This can contaminate local waterways, as well as harm wildlife.
+This can contaminate local waterways as well as harm wildlife.
 According to the Environmental Protection Agency, pesticides cannot be eliminated from most municipal drinking water.

 To dispose of pesticides, follow the instructions on the product label.
 These are usually indicated in a “Storage and Disposal” statement on the product label.

-Q: How can I prevent a recurrence of spiders?
+Q. How can I prevent a recurrence of spiders?